Public Wi-Fi Security Risks

 Stealing Your Passwords

-Password theft is a common threat associated with public Wi-Fi networks, as cybercriminals intercept login credentials transmitted over unsecured connections.
-This can lead to unauthorised access to personal or business accounts, compromising sensitive data and exposing individuals to identity theft and financial fraud.
+Password theft is a common threat associated with public Wi-Fi networks.
+Cybercriminals can intercept login credentials transmitted over unsecured connections, leading to unauthorised access to personal or business accounts.
+This compromises sensitive data and exposing individuals to identity theft and financial fraud.

 Gaining Remote Control of Your Device